chucktilbury/vmachine/notes.md

 * mechanism for comparing objects. (implement strings)

 * figure out a way to store symbol tables in the ASM file for debugging.

-* implement some kind of trace functionality that is settable at runtime.

-* print immediate values in exec trace and elsewhere.

-* make exec trace switchable on the command line

 * Bitwise operations?